Skip to main content

 Copied

-The countermeasure is to have the architecture written down before AI is involved.
-Templates, scaffolding, and generators encode the rules of the system inside the files they produce.
-Observability hooks, compliance boundaries, naming conventions, and integration points are present in the output before any prompt is written.
+The remedy is not complicated.
+Write the architecture down before any AI is pointed at the work.
+Templates, scaffolding, and code generators carry the rules inside the files they produce, so observability hooks, compliance boundaries, naming conventions, and integration points are sitting in the output before a single prompt has been written.
+An AI dropped into that environment has far fewer decisions left to make.
+It is filling in pre-shaped sections.
+The overall design has already been decided.

 How Corsair works: generators first, models for narrow tasks